 You’ve heard it plenty of times before, but it’s still as true as it always has been: practice makes perfect.
 Many exam boards put a lot of emphasis on exam technique, so often simply familiarising yourself with the format before the exam can help save time and earn you extra marks.

-While the questions may not be the same as the previous years, but some examiners do get a little lazy so you may get lucky with similar questions popping up.
+While the questions may not be the same as the previous years, some examiners do get a little lazy, so you may get lucky with similar questions popping up.

-Another great strategy is to look through your semester’s seminar and lecture topics, highlight the questions they address and write out an answers to each of these under exam conditions.
+Another great strategy is to look through your semester’s seminar and lecture topics, highlight the questions they address, and write out an answer to each of these under exam conditions.
 Practice these over and over to test your recall of knowledge and prepare answers for some or all of the questions you predict.

 5. Variety is the spice of life

-And for those prone to procrastination, we have our very own procrastination roulette wheel for you to have a spin on…
+For those prone to procrastination, we have our very own procrastination roulette wheel for you to have a spin on… See, we’re not all bad.

-Good luck.
-God speed.
-It might not feel like it, but exam hell will be over soon…
+Now, good luck and God speed!
+It might not feel like it, but exam hell will be over soon… and the cocktails won’t be sipping themselves when it does.